For students subject to tuition fees a number of scholarship possibilities are available.

 Since the tuition fee must be paid in advance of each term, the tuition reduction will be calculated for each instalment.
 The requisition for the remaining tuition fee is issued before the start of your next term.

 Anyone can pay your tuition fee for you – a family member, a friend, a sponsor.
-The important thing to remember is that they need to include your application number on their payment so we know who the payment concerns.
+The important thing to remember is that they need to include your verification number on the payment so we know who the payment concerns.
+You find the verification number at your BTH tuition fee account.

 General Data Protection Regulation (GDPR)